Special Info for these Crazy Times:

 The Villas at Disney’s Grand Floridian Resort & Spa

 Several Disney World Resorts were opened solely for the use of NBA teams that are playing on property.

 Future proposed Disney World Resort hotel openings dates are:

-Note: the above proposed dates and dates and resorts have significantly changed twice already.
+Note: the above proposed dates and dates and resorts have significantly changed several times.

 Not all features are open at some of the Resorts, this includes some pools, restaurants, and lounges.
 Club level lounges are closed as well.

-MILITARY CONSIDERATIONS: After some issues, Disney Armed Forces Salute Resort Room Discounts are available for dates in 2020.
+MILITARY CONSIDERATIONS: After some issues, Disney Armed Forces Salute Resort Room Discounts are available for dates in 2020 and 2021.

-MILITARY CONSIDERATIONS: Most Base Ticket Offices are still closed, preventing military families from buying their discounted tickets!
-Shades of Green has been selling long distance.
+MILITARY CONSIDERATIONS: Many Base Ticket Offices are still closed, preventing military families from buying their discounted tickets!
+Shades of Green still sells long distance.

 There have been big changes to dining at Walt Disney world as well.